kaistomics/DeepNeo-BCR/README.md

 The code can be run on Python>3.6 and Keras with tensorflow backend.
 Necessary packages are listed below.
 Typical installation time on a Linux machine is ~1m if requirements are met, and ~15m if starting from a new conda environment.
+If you wish to install on conda environment, please refer to conda_env.yml for required packages

 The input file of DeepNeo-BCR is a single column file with query peptide list.